This post may contain affiliate links. For more information, please read the full disclosure policy here.

 6. Parthenon

 Yep, Nashville has a Parthenon.
 It’s a full-sized replica of the Parthenon in Athens, Greece.
 It was built in 1897 for the Tennessee Centennial Exposition and is the centrepiece of Centennial Park, just west of downtown Nashville.
 The best part of the structure is inside when you walk into the room and see this Athena Parthenos statue.
 Her golden presence towers 13 metres over you.
-It really has to be seen to be believed.
-She is also gilt with more than eight pounds of gold leaf, which I just find incredible.
+It has to be seen to be believed.
+She is also gilt with over eight pounds of gold leaf, which I find incredible.

 Music City Hostel